5 Qualities of An Authentic Person

 - To be like everyone else; the world needs your light, it doesn’t need more darkness.

 - To fit in: We should give up trying to fit in because God has called you to be different.

 - To be unreal: We make our lives a lie when we abandon who God has made us to be.

 God has called us for His unique purpose in our lives

 Our uniqueness is buried in our authenticity.

 You echo your purpose when you remain true to your calling.
 To be true is to be authentic, sincere and transparent.

-2. Show Compassion: an authentic person is compassionate and empathetic.
+An authentic person is compassionate and empathetic.
 She listens with genuine intent and seeks ways to relieve your burden.

 Jesus showed compassion.
 He was genuine.
 He didn’t need to wear a long robe and sit in the courts.

 An authentic person will draw more genuine people